 The long running San Remo Music Festival often provides the Italian entry – the winner of that contest is offered a place at Eurovision (although they do not always take the offer).
 San Remo 2018 took place between 6 and 10 February.
 This year’s winners have confirmed that they will participate at Eurovision as the Italian entry.

 The 21 participants of Latvia’s selection, Supernova 2018 included Markus Riva, who has attempted to represent Latvia on a a number of occasions.
 There were three three semi-finals before the final on 24 February.

 Last year the Lithuanian selection was a marathon rather than a sprint, stretching over 11 shows… Eurovizija 2018 also turned out to be one for the long haul – 7 heat shows, a semi-final and the final eventually came on 11 March.

 Last and late in being confirmed as a participant for this year (after debt payment issues),Macedonia have once again gone with an internal selection.

 16 artists competed in a single national final, the Malta Eurovision Song Contest on 3 February.

-The national selection, O melodie pentru Europa 2018, will consist of a televised semi-final with 16 artists on 22 February, and ten will proceed to the national final on 24 February.
+The national selection, O melodie pentru Europa 2018 consisted of a national final with 16 artists on 24 February.

 Montenegro opted to bring back its national selection for this year.
 Montevizija 2018 took place on 17 February with 5 announced participants.